robster619007/DjangoSmartContract_Project/README.md

 1) install pipenv and run pipenv shell to activate the environment
 2) run python mange.py makemigrations and python mange.py migrate (to create ur sqllite db)
 3) run python manage.py runserver, this will start the local server http://127.0.0.1:8000/
+4) Please enter the urls mentions below in Postman.
-4) http://127.0.0.1:8000/RGToken/ with GET for the get functions
+5) http://127.0.0.1:8000/RGToken/ with GET for the get functions
-5) http://127.0.0.1:8000/RGToken/ with POST will allow you to add your own transactions with following parameter<br >
+6) http://127.0.0.1:8000/RGToken/ with POST will allow you to add your own transactions with following parameter<br >
           a) sender_address<br >
           b) reciever_address<br >
           c) value<br >